67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Round 5: Geography

-LearnClash’s Geography topic pack rewards precision.
-Your mental map lies.
-Borders, capitals, and record-holders have shifted more since 1990 than most people realise.
-These 11 bar trivia questions cover the extremes and the trick capitals that quiz regulars still get wrong as often as newcomers.
-The LearnClash geography pack spans 180+ countries at three difficulty tiers.
+Your mental map lies to you, which is why LearnClash’s Geography topic pack rewards precision over confidence.
+Borders, capitals, and record-holders have moved around more since 1990 than most people clock.
+The 11 below chase the extremes and the trick capitals, the kind that veterans miss about as often as first-timers.
+Across the full pack, LearnClash covers 180+ countries at three difficulty tiers.

 Figure 7: Round 5 tests extremes and trick capitals.